ABOUT US

 WHAT ABOUT HOMESCHOOL GROUPS?

 If a homeschool group can gather together at least 20 students, we might be able to work something out.
-The students should be primarily in the 5th grade.
+The students should be in the 5th grade.
 We strongly recommend that younger siblings are not brought to the program.
 Please contact us to discuss your unique situation.

 DO WE HAVE TO COME FOR ALL 5 DAYS/WEEKS (AND FOR 5 HOURS EVERY DAY)?